shreyakesri123/Expense-tracker/README.md

 PROECT SET-UP!!

-Clone the Repository:
+1. Clone the Repository:

-Open your terminal and clone the repository :
+Open your terminal and clone the repository : https://github.com/shreyakesri123/Expense-tracker.git

+2.Install Dependencies: using

+npm install

+3.Start the Development Server: using

+npm run dev

+4.Start the backend server :using

+npm start